 Cystic Fibrosis How Cystic Fibrosis Affects Fertility and Pregnancy

 Effective treatments are helping people with cystic fibrosis live longer, and these treatments also seem to increase women’s fertility.
-Pregnancies are on the rise for people living with cystic fibrosis.
-In 2009, 230 pregnancies were reported, but the number increased to 619 pregnancies in 2020.
+Pregnancies are on the rise for people with cystic fibrosis.
+In 2009, 230 pregnancies were reported, but the number increased to 619 pregnancies for 2020.

 Fertility and birth control